StephMode/StephMode/readme.md

 This experience has constantly strengthened my interest over time.
 Thus I took on the challenge of learning web development by going through the comprehensive Web Development Bootcamp at <a href="https://www.neuefische.de/">neuefische</a>.

-With a box full of tools for web developement and programming at hand, my fascination for programming and web development has only increased.
-I'm genuinly passionate about learning and improving myself and my knowledge.

-Right now, I'm working on projects to hone my skills and I'm also very eager to join a development team to make my contribution real world projects.
+Now, I'm on a mission to increase my knowledge and my toolbox by working on projects an being involved in the developer community.

 # My Projects